4500 Ocean Ave

 Region: Mission Bay and Beaches

-- North Pacific Beach from Tourmaline to Crystal Pier is the 'calm before the storm' that is P.B. proper.
-Families tend to prefer this quieter stretch of beach with its lifeguard supervised swimming areas and facilities at the ends of Law and Diamond Streets.
+- North Pacific Beach from Tourmaline to Crystal Pier is a calmer stretch of beach families tend to prefer, thanks to its lifeguard-supervised swimming areas and facilities at the ends of Law and Diamond Streets.

-- Pacific Beach from the Crystal Pier to Pacific Beach Drive offers bathrooms and pockets of dedicated parking at Grand Avenue and PB Drive.
+- Pacific Beach from the Crystal Pier to Pacific Beach Drive offers bathrooms and pockets of dedicated parking at Grand Avenue and P.B.
+Drive.
 You can find anything from bicycle rentals to biker bars along the coast here, and more of the same as you head inland up Garnet Avenue for many blocks.
-Swimming and surfing are segregated throughout P.B., the latter being mediocre here at best.
-There's always a party on the beach and on the boardwalk, especially on any sunny summer afternoon.

 - Parking is a challenge throughout Pacific Beach, but not impossible.
 Best bets are the lot at Tourmaline Street, and side roads on the north side of the pier.
 There are also paid lots scattered throughout, which may be a good option if you’re staying for the whole day.